WARNING: This website may contain the voices and images of Aboriginal people who have died.

 Listen to the trailer for the podcast series

 This series is devised and produced by Siobhan McHugh, Associate Professor in Journalism at the University of Wollongong, in association with art historian Ian McLean, Hugh Ramsay Chair of Contemporary Art at the University of Melbourne, and Margo Neale, Senior Indigenous Curator at the National Museum of Australia and Adjunct Professor at the Australian National University.
-The oral history collection is proposed for archiving at the National Museum of Australia.
+The oral history collection is proposed for archiving at the National Library of Australia.

 This short article, “Aboriginal Art: is it a white thing?” describes one aspect of our findings.